stasjok/mini.nvim/MAINTAINING.md

     ```
 - Check that standalone repositories actually got updates (tag + `stable`): manually visit some of them (at least new modules) on GitHub.

-### Post release
+### After release

+- Synchronize nvim-mini.org.
+Merge blog post.
+Push.
+Post on Reddit and other social media.
+- Finish beta-testing new modules:
-- Close all beta-testing issues for new plugins.
+    - Close beta-testing issues.
+    - Add them to MiniMax.
-- Use development version in 'CHANGELOG.md' ('0.xx.0.9000').
+- Use development version in 'CHANGELOG.md' ('0.(xx+1).0-dev').
 Commit.
-- Synchronize nvim-mini.org.
 - Check for `TODO`s about actions to be done *after* release.